SenDev2001/Game-Project/README.md

 # Game-Project
 ## Velocity Rush
 Velocity Rush is an endless Runner game available for Android And WebGl Platforms.
-In this game, player take on the challenge of navigating through a dynamic Environment filled with obstacles like buses and concrete barriers while collecting coins to boost thire score.
-The goal is to achive the highest score and secure a spot in the leaderboard.
+In this game, player take on the challenge of navigating through a dynamic Environment filled with obstacles like buses and concrete barriers while collecting coins to boost there score.
+The goal is to achieve the highest score and secure a spot in the leaderboard.
-### Key Features:
-- LeaderBoard System: Compete with players and clibs to the top of the rankings.
+- Leaderboard System: Compete with players and climb to the top of the rankings.
-- Obstacle Avoidance: Dodge buses, Concrete BArriers.
+- Obstacle Avoidance: Dodge buses, Concrete Barriers.
 - Coin Collection: Collect coins along the way to increase your score and boost your leaderboard position.

-### Cointrols:
+### Controls:
 #### Android:
 - Swipe Up - Jump
 - Swipe Left - Move left